kubernetes/kubernetes/examples/storage/cassandra/README.md

 cassandra-1   0/1       ContainerCreating   0          8s
 ```

-The above example shows two of the three pods in the Cassandra Pet Set deployed.
+The above example shows two of the three pods in the Cassandra StatefulSet deployed.
 Once all of the pods are deployed the same command will respond with the full
-Pet Set.
+StatefulSet.

 ```console
 $ kubectl get pods -l="app=cassandra"